human-conditions/yodrew.github.io-original/_pages/freedom.md

 ---
 title: freedom through darkness
-permalink: "/freedom-through-darkness/"
+permalink: "/freedom/"
 layout: page
 navprev:
 navnext:
 ---

-_a new political strategy based on the biological origin of power_
+_a natural political strategy based on the biological origin of power_
-four iterations
+---in four iterations

 #### Darkness and Politics